weizhouUMICH/SAIGE/README.md

 # Log for fixing bugs
+* 0.36.5.1 (March-29-2020)
+** add the option SPAcutoff, If the test statistic lies within the standard deviation cutoff of the mean, p-value based on traditional score test is returned.
+Otherwise, SPA will be applied.
+Default value of SPAcutoff is 2 (corresponding p.value.NA 0.05

 * 0.36.5 (March-29-2020)
 ** Fix a typo to extract p.value.
 0.36.5: fix an issue for LOCO=TRUE.
 This issue was introduced when the option minMAFforGRM was introduced.